USU 1320: History and Civilization

 In an argument almost as old as their discipline, historians today deliberate about the general value of biography.
 Why does one person's life merit close scrutiny, especially when compared to the greater crush of humanity?
 What makes any individual somehow more representative of an age and thus deserving of more historical attention than the millions off stage who share their drama with the alleged "star"?
 Do the "great men" of history create their times, or are they the product of the world around them?

-In addressing these issues, many modern scholars have chosen to downplay the general importance of individuals and challenge what they see as the dated and discredited Great Man Theory of history.
-Pointing instead to the larger social and political forces which many see as driving cultural change, there is much to be said for this side of the argument.
-But in the harsh indictment of one of the oldest traditions in history—the oldest historical tradition if one takes into account the autobiography of Sargon of Akkad, written purportedly around 2300 BCE—beneath this fair and well-founded criticism lies an over-reaction to the obvious pitfalls inherent in biography.
-If nothing else, the deep and enduring biographical tradition running through virtually the entirety of Western Civilization warns us that there's something worthwhile about it, some vein of truth that engages both the heart and the mind.
+In addressing these issues, many modern scholars have chosen to downplay the general importance of individuals and challenge what they see as the dated and discredited Great Man Theory of history, pointing instead to the larger social and political forces which many see as actually driving cultural change.
+There is much to be said for this side of the argument, though it is a harsh indictment of one of the oldest traditions in history, indeed the oldest historical tradition if one takes into account the autobiography of Sargon of Akkad, written purportedly around 2300 BCE.
+Beneath this fair and well-founded criticism—the needs of the many should outweigh the needs of the few—lies an over-reaction to the obvious pitfalls inherent in biography.
+If nothing else, the deep and enduring biographical tradition running through virtually the entirety of Western Civilization warns us that there's something worthwhile in this type of history, some vein of truth that engages both the heart and the mind.

 And there's a very good reason for that.
 Biography is and always has been a popular feature of history, because it encompasses something most people wish to believe, the deep-seated hope that the individual fundamentally matters.
 And the earnest ambition that this is true can help to make it happen because, by stressing the "great men" of the past, by discussing and teaching and studying their lives, we forge role models for "great men" which fosters an environment for their rise.
 In other words, great men as history have helped to engender great men in history.

-Such impossibilities are, at the same time, commonplace in historical studies, which means there's no reason to give up on biography as a venue for understanding what-really-happened-in-the-past.
-There are indeed perceptible and significant trends in biographical history, for instance, that all "great men" have risen above the serious challenges which faced them.
+Such impossibilities are, at the same time, commonplace in historical studies of every kind, which means there's no reason to give up on biography in particular as a venue for understanding what-really-happened-in-the-past.
+Just as in all other forms of history, there are indeed perceptible and significant trends in biographical history, for instance, that all "great men" have risen above the serious challenges which faced them.
 Seemingly impenetrable barriers—that they were underfunded, disregarded, low-born, had doors slammed in their faces—didn't faze any of them in their dogged pursuit of self-aggrandizement.
-And almost none started at the top but instead had to claw their way up, and on that climb virtually all of them had to step over bodies: living, dying or dead.
+And almost none started at the top but instead had to claw their way up, and on that climb virtually all of them had to step over bodies: living, dying and dead.

-Moreover it's informative to look beyond our assumptions about the leaders who've ruled our world, to see the past in ways which are normally obscured from our view and try to understand how minorities view and assert themselves.
-For each of us belongs to a minority—often more than one—and in watching figures from history confronting situations where they face head-on the bigotry that invariably obstructs the progress of any persons with disabilities, real or perceived, where the chances for success are made slimmer through bias as much as anything, we see more clearly the true power of the individual to change the course of history.
-And that is the real source of biography's grip on our hearts and its principal claim to represent what-really-happened-in-the-past: it shows a person's core, how individuals deal with being generalized by society at large and work around the assumptions imposed on their lives.
+In , it's informative to look beyond our assumptions about the leaders who've ruled our world, to see the past in ways which are normally obscured from our view and try to understand how minorities step forward and assert themselves.
+For every one of us belongs to a minority—often more than one—and in watching figures from history confronting situations where they face head on the bigotry that invariably obstructs the progress of any persons with disabilities, real or perceived, where the chances for success are made slimmer through bias and distrust, there we see more clearly the true power of the individual to change the course of history.
+And that is the real source of biography's grip on our hearts and its principal claim to represent what-really-happened-in-the-past: it shows a person's core, how an individual deals with being categorized and dismissed by society at large and works around the unwarranted assumptions imposed on his—or her—life.

 The New Kingdom (1550-1200 BCE) was the height of ancient Egyptian power, and for two decades during this age a woman named Hatshepsut ruled as pharaoh.
 She was born in a time when the Egyptians had only recently recovered control of their own land.
 For more than two centuries before her lifetime, a foreign presence known as the Hyksos had dominated Egypt (ca. 1785-1552 BCE) but, united under a great liberator Ahmose (r. ca. 1558-1533 BCE), the Egyptians managed to throw off the yoke of outside rule and banish these "foreign kings."
 By the 1540's they once again ruled their own country.
 Ahmose became pharaoh and inaugurated a dynasty that governed Egypt for more than two centuries, until the reign of the last king in this line, the mysterious Akhenaten whose reign we'll explore in the next Section.